Gamercave/Modular-Productivity-Software/README.md

 - a modularity system which allows for multiple aplications and/or utilities to be displayed on the screen at a single time
 - Customisability: Every Aspect of a given module should be customisable from its back ground colour to display shape etc.
 - A Word Processor
-- The beginings of another Module
+- The beginings of another Core.Module

 ## The Documentation
 As this is an open source project the quality of documentation is a large part of the deliverable.
 The goal being to provide useful documentation to both the user and any developers which wish to add on modules .